ElkonLab/scAPA/Instructions.manual.pipline.md

 Instructions for Manual Implementation of Our Pipeline
 ================

-This is a file containing instruction for manually implementing the first two steps of our pipeline (see for descriptions of the steps). **Note that scAPA.shell.script.R automatically performs all of the five steps of the pipline**.
+This is a file containing instruction for manually implementing the first two steps of our pipeline (see [pipeline.description.pdf.](pipeline.description.pdf) for descriptions of the steps). **Note that scAPA.shell.script.R automatically performs all of the five steps of the pipline**.

 Prerequisites
 -------------